kshlsa/fortress/docs/validators/faq.md

     - Get this value with `torqued tendermint show-validator` e.g. `torquevalconspub1zcjduc3qcyj09qc03elte23zwshdx92jm6ce88fgc90rtqhjx8v0608qh5ssp0w94c`

 - **Application keys**: These keys are created from the application and used to sign transactions.
 As a validator, you will probably use one key to sign staking-related transactions, and another key to sign oracle-related transactions.
-Application keys are associated with a public key `torquepub-` and an address `torque-`.
+Application keys are associated with a public key `torquepub-` and an address `fortress-`.
 Both are derived from account keys generated by `torqued keys add`.

 ::: warning
 A validator's operator key is directly tied to an application key, but uses reserved prefixes solely for this purpose: `torquevaloper` and `torquevaloperpub`